magnusjyrkkanen/search-robot/README.md

 After the search the robot takes a screenshot of the results.

 The project has two versions of the search robot.
 One is written with Robot framework and second with Python.
+Each version can be found in its own directory.

 ## Background